finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

     String code = "code_example"; // String | The code of the portfolio group to retrieve the commands for.
 Together with the scope this uniquely identifies the portfolio group.
     OffsetDateTime fromAsAt = OffsetDateTime.now(); // OffsetDateTime | The lower bound asAt datetime (inclusive) from which to retrieve commands.
 There is no lower bound if this is not specified.
     OffsetDateTime toAsAt = OffsetDateTime.now(); // OffsetDateTime | The upper bound asAt datetime (inclusive) from which to retrieve commands.
 There is no upper bound if this is not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the User ID, use \"userId.id eq 'string'\"   Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
-      ResourceListOfProcessedCommand result = apiInstance.getPortfolioGroupCommands(scope, code, fromAsAt, toAsAt, filter);
+      ResourceListOfProcessedCommand result = apiInstance.getPortfolioGroupCommands(scope, code)
+            .fromAsAt(fromAsAt)
+            .toAsAt(toAsAt)
+            .filter(filter)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfolioGroupsApi#getPortfolioGroupCommands");